UPDATE: Legal Research in Mali

 - The Supreme Court, the Constitutional Court and the High Court of Justice are all defined and set out in the Constitution.
 These organization, jurisdiction and procedures of the Supreme Court, Constitutional Court, High Court of Justice are distinct from the other courts.
 The Military Courts also have their own organization, jurisdiction and procedures, which follows from their special position and responsibilities.

-The organization of the judiciary has been defined and elaborated in a number of laws, notably in the laws of 88-39/AN-RM of 5 April 1988, and 94-006/An-RM of 18 March 1994.
+Judicial Organization: The organization of the judiciary has been defined and elaborated in several laws, notably in the laws of 88-39/AN-RM of 5 April 1988, and 94-006/An-RM of 18 March 1994.
 The law on the Judicial Organization was last revised by the law 2011-037/AN-RM of 16 July 2011.
 This law reformed and prescribed the institutions adjudicating the law in Mali:

 The Supreme Court is comprised of: